Pichi Pichi with Cheese and coconut

 40 Pcs:₱ 300.00

-This exquisite Filipino dessert features a straightforward recipe comprising only four primary ingredients: cassava, water, sugar, and lye water.
-Upon completion of the cooking process, the dish is cooled and then coated in grated cheese to enhance its flavor.
-This Kakanin is renowned for its uncomplicated preparation, delectable taste, and gelatinous texture, which is achieved through the steaming of grated cassava.
+This exquisite Filipino dessert features a straightforward recipe comprising only four primary ingredients: cassava base, water, sugar, and lye water.
+Upon completion of the cooking process, the dish is cooled and then coated in grated cheddar cheese to enhance its flavor.
+This Kakanin (Filipino sticky rice-based dessert) is renowned for its uncomplicated preparation, delectable taste, and gelatinous texture, which is achieved through the steaming of grated cassava.
 It is also classified as a type of Puto, prevalent throughout the Philippines, with Amber Menu being one of the most prominent sellers of this delicacy.

 Prep Time: 16 minutes